Frances Jenkins Olcott: Librarian

 Olcott was an assistant librarian of the Brooklyn Public Library from 1897 to 1898.
 She then became the first librarian to develop and head the Children's Department at Carnegie Library of Pittsburgh and to organize a formal training program known as The Training School for Children's Librarians in 1900.
 Her children's department was a laboratory where she and her staff tested methods, evolved standards, and worked out problems regarding reading engagement, content selection, and material organization.
 Her team's results were published and shared with other libraries and schools; her educationally minded staff with two expert bibliographers helped eventually create what became her Carnegie-supported Training School for Children's Librarians.
 This program became a part of the Carnegie Institute of Technology and was eventually moved to the University of Pittsburgh as the Graduate School of Library and Information Sciences.

 Olcott started outreach programs to bring books into homes, schools, detention centers, and beyond.
 Her efforts helped a large immigrant population at the time learn how to adapt to a new country.
 She promoted the idea of having home libraries for children, and she and her colleagues would set up a reading hour where groups of children would meet in a home in the community to be read to by the librarians.

 Writer

 In 1911 Olcott left both Pittsburgh and her position of librarian and moved back to New York to write books for children, and books on how to be an effective children's librarian.
 She wrote and edited more than 24 volumes, which sold in her lifetime for more than a half million dollars.

-She was asked to write the section "Library Works with Children" for the American Library Association 1914 Manual of Library Economy.
+Olcott was asked to write the section "Library Works with Children" for the American Library Association 1914 Manual of Library Economy.